literalgarage/smtp-logger/README.md

 ## Development

 This is the simplest SMTP logging implementation that worked for the specific cases I ran into.
-There are an enormous number of advanced SMTP features it doesn't support.
-It doesn't support TLS at the moment.
+There are an enormous number of basic and advanced SMTP features this server doesn't yet support.
+Its handling of `content-transfer-encoding`s is weak at the moment.
+It doesn't support TLS. etc.

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: